2. Get invoices out faster

 The sooner your customer has the bill, the sooner you will be paid.
 Ideally, you should arrange to be paid at the time of sale.

 - Make sure the bill goes to the customer as soon as you ship or complete a job.

 - If you’re working on a large job, consider negotiating upfront and/or milestone payments.
 For example, you can ask for a deposit at the time the order is made and then a percentage of the payment at various agreed upon milestones.

-For many types of businesses, mobile devices, such as smartphones or tablets, can be a boon for speeding up bill collection.
+For many businesses, mobile devices, such as smartphones or tablets, can be a boon for speeding up bill collection.
 That’s because they allow you to collect or issue an invoice on the spot.
 Also consider setting your business to accept credit card and e-Transfer payments from slow payers to speed up the payment process.

 As part of a cash flow planner, you should maintain a payment calendar.
 It shows what accounts are outstanding and for how many days.
 This helps you keep track of cash coming into your business and follow up with late payers.